PRIMSaas/paymentHandler/README.md

 # Payment Handler for PRIMS

 This repository contains the backend code to glue Firebase Authentication, Firestore and Stripe services together.
-You will need

 ### Prerequisites
 1. You will need to make sure you have [npm and nodejs](https://nodejs.org/en) installed.